huggingface/hub-docs/docs/hub/ollama.md

 Please note that you can use both `hf.co` and `huggingface.co` as the domain name.

-Here are some other models that you can try:
+Here are some models you can try:

 ```sh
 ollama run hf.co/bartowski/Llama-3.2-1B-Instruct-GGUF